DvorsakGal/PhysicsAssistant/README.md

-# Physics Learning Assistant
+# Physics Learning Assistant ⚛️

 ## Overview
 This project is a **Physics Learning Assistant Web App** designed to integrate various technologies and APIs to enhance the learning experience.
 The app is developed as part of the "Technologies of Digitalization and Integration" course, focusing on seamless integration between services.

 The app consists of two main sections:
-1. **Classroom** - A section where users can add, search, and delete educational content using gRPC as a separate microservice.
+1. **🏫 Classroom** - A section where users can add, search, and delete educational content using gRPC as a separate microservice.
-2. **Helper** - A section that allows users to scrape formulas, explanations, and links from the web, as well as ask a chatbot (Schrody) for assistance.
+2. **🧑‍🎓 Helper** - A section that allows users to scrape formulas, explanations, and links from the web, as well as ask a chatbot (Schrody) for assistance.

-## Tech Stack
+## Tech Stack 🖥️
 ### Frontend:
 - **React** (TypeScript)